-Ring of Honor and the NWA "Battle For Supremacy"
+Ring of Honor and the NWA Make History at "Battle For Supremacy"

 Billed as "Battle For Supremacy," headlining the clash between Ring of Honor and the NWA would be ROH World Champion Nigel McGuinness vs. NWA World Champion Adam Pearce with a date set for June 27th, 2008 in Dayton, Ohio.
 To promote the first-ever clash of these two world championships, I invited the NWA champion onto the PWB Podcast, a podcast I used to host in the early 2000s.

 "It’s one of those opportunities that doesn’t come along very often in wrestling," Pearce explained.
 "We saw it a lot more in the ’70s and ’80s, and luckily the stars are aligned where Ring of Honor and the NWA can come together and put on matches and leave people wondering what can happen.
 I’m excited to be part of it.
 I think that Nigel’s a great talent; Dayton’s a good wrestling town, so none of us could be happier."

 It took a while for Ring of Honor to officially recognize Pearce as the world champion of another organization despite his lengthy association with and loyalty to ROH.
 He gave us his take on that issue.